Last Updated: May 2025 | Reviewed by Abbie Jacobs

 Coursework specific to the major would typically include:

-While the classroom will encompass most of the theoretical discussion needed to prepare someone for a career in nurse-midwifery, clinical experience is needed to make the transition into full practice.
+While the classroom will encompass most of the theoretical discussion needed to prepare someone for a career in nurse-midwifery, clinical experience is required to transition into full practice.
+The Virginia Board of Nursing requires at least 720 hours of supervised residency under a licensed practitioner or APRN to qualify for licensure.
 An advisor will assist students of online programs with finding an appropriate clinical environment.
 Participating facilities in Virginia include:

-Clinical observations will put students in direct contact with pregnant women and provide students with a first hand look at women’s needs during the birthing process, to include:
+Clinical observations will put students in direct contact with pregnant women and provide students with a first-hand look at women’s needs during the birthing process, including:

 - Comprehensive antepartal care